websanco/liferay-learn/docs/analytics-cloud/latest/en/people/individuals/adding-a-csv-data-source.md

 1. Select the *CSV File* icon.
 The *CSV file* upload page appears.

 1. Upload your *CSV file* by dragging it into the upload area or browsing and selecting it from your file system.
-Click Next to upload the file.
-The CSV configuration page appears.

 1. Enter a name for your data source and click *Next*.